fbpx

 Examples of Reasonable Accommodations Under the PWFA

-The Equal Employment Opportunity Commission is required to guide employers on what constitutes reasonable accommodations under the new law.
+The Equal Employment Opportunity Commission must guide employers on reasonable accommodations under the new law.
 This guidance can involve assisting an employer in deciding what types of accommodation requests they should grant.

 Some examples of reasonable accommodations include, but are not limited to: